Early and simple domes: Iron Age

+A Neo-Assyrian bas-relief from Kuyunjik depicts domed buildings, although remains of such a structure in that ancient city have yet to be identified, perhaps due to the impermanent nature of sun-dried mudbrick construction.
+However, because the relief depicts the Assyrian overland transport of a carved stone statue, the background buildings most likely refer to a foreign village, such as those at the foothills of the Lebanese mountains.
+The relief dates to the 8th century BC, while the use of domical structures in the Syrian region may go back as far as the fourth millennium BC.
+The piece depicting the beehive domes, SWPS 150a (referring to the identifier in 1998 publication Sculptures from the Southwest Palace of Sennacherib at Nineveh; possibly slab 61), was documented in a drawing as part of the excavation by Austen Henry Layard but was not sent to London, likely due to its state of damage.

 Corbelled beehive tombs over square chambers appear in Thrace, the Crimea, and in Etruria in the first millennium BC.
 Corbelling in the corners created pendentives.
-Built between the eighth century and the first century BC, particularly around Tarquinia and Cerveteri, thousands of examples of Etruscan domed tombs of Italy have been identified.
+Built between the eighth century and the first century BC, particularly around Tarquinia and Cerveteri, thousands of examples of Etruscan domed tombs in Italy have been identified.
 The Etruscan "Tomb of the Diavolino" at Vetulonia is an example.
 Wooden domes were evidently used in Etruria on the Italian peninsula from the Archaic period.
 Reproductions were preserved as rock-cut Etruscan tombs produced until the Roman Imperial period, and paintings at Pompeii show examples of them in the third style and later.

+Antiquity before the Roman Empire

 Wooden domes may also have been used in ancient Greece, over buildings such as the Tholos of Epidaurus, which is typically depicted with a shallow conical roof.
 Evidence for such wooden domes over round buildings in ancient Greece, if they existed, has not survived and the issue is much debated.
 The heroon at Stymphalos has been dated to the late Classical or early Hellenistic period and has a round room preceded by a long rectilinear porch.
-Its layout might have been copied from Mycenaean tholos tombs and, still in use in the Roman period, it has also been suggested as an inspiration or precedent for the Pantheon in Rome.
+Its layout might have been copied from Mycenaean tholos tombs and because it was still in use in the Roman period it has been suggested as an inspiration or precedent for the Pantheon in Rome.